line/line-bot-sdk-nodejs/examples/kitchensink/README.md

 export CHANNEL_ACCESS_TOKEN=YOUR_CHANNEL_ACCESS_TOKEN
 export BASE_URL=https://your.base.url # for static file serving export PORT=1234
+# Optional: open an ngrok tunnel only when explicitly enabled
+export ENABLE_NGROK_TUNNEL=1
+export NGROK_AUTHTOKEN=YOUR_NGROK_AUTHTOKEN
 ```

 The code above is an example of Bash.
 It may differ in other shells.